Emotional Marketing: What You Need to Know

 If a viewer can envision interacting with your products, they can envision living the same lifestyle that you advertise.
 How?
 Personality, which brings us to…

-Luxury fashion label Chanel execute emotional marketing from all angles.
-Not only do they create stunning stories for each of their collections, but they also invite you to witness their journey.
+Luxury fashion label Chanel executes emotional marketing from all angles.
+They create stunning stories for each of their collections.
+What else does Chanel do?
+Chanel invites you to witness the journey.
 Recently, Chanel presented the new Mademoiselle Privé at an exhibition opening in Hong Kong.

 The leading brand shared this exciting event through a visually-striking, two-minute video on YouTube, which documented everything from the red carpet to a special musical guest appearance from Pharell Williams.

 Lastly, when it comes to emotional marketing – it’s not enough to state who your brand is, you need to show your audience.

 Happy Posting!
 To learn more about effective methods for boosting your brand, discover WeChat Marketing: Your Fast Guide to Business, and protect your business with reputation management today, see the 5 Major Benefits here.

 Emotion is a powerful force in the business world.
 It is effective in many ways because it may persuade individuals to act and affect their decisions.